• Skip to primary navigation

 While many different types of butter are available, salted butter is often the best choice for cooking and baking.

-The salt helps to enhance the flavor of the butter, making it more versatile and convenient.
+The salt helps to improve the flavor of the butter, making it more versatile and convenient.

-In addition, the salt helps to preserve the butter, ensuring that it will remain fresh for longer.
+In addition, the salt helps to preserve the butter, so that it will remain fresh for longer.

 2 - Lard